 Counselling can be a very helpful tool for families and children during divorce.
-This is particularly the case for families experiencing a high conflict separation or divorce, or where two parents are simply not on the same page when it comes to parenting time and parenting decisions.
+This is particularly the case for families experiencing a high conflict separation or divorce.
+Often two parents are simply not on the same page when it comes to parenting time and parenting decisions for their children.

-If parents are having a difficult time creating a parenting schedule, they may look for input from a counsellor.
-Sometimes a judge will order a section 211 report, to ascertain the children’s views and family dynamics.
+If parents are having a difficult time creating a parenting schedule, they can get input from a counsellor.
+A judge can order a section 211 report, to ascertain the children’s views and family dynamics.
 These are usually called a “Views of the Child Report“.

 On July 25, 2020, CBC reported a story about a Psychotherapist in Kelowna, who had listed questionable degrees on her website.
-Sharon Pham, a registered psychologist in Alberta, told the CBC “She looked good on the surface, but when you actually dig a little bit deeper, it unravelled”.
-Ms. Pham began to question the validity of that psychotherapist’s degrees, and found that there was no regulating body to report her concerns to.
+Dr. Sharon Pham, a Registered Psychologist in Alberta, told the CBC: “She looked good on the surface, but when you actually dig a little bit deeper, it unravelled”.

-For this very reason, we recommend that when choosing a counsellor during divorce, you find a counsellor who is a registered/certified professional.
-Check their website, verify their areas of practice and expertise, find out what their experience is and how much they charge.
-It is also a good idea to call a few counsellors and speak with them on the phone, before you arrange an appointment.
-This way you can get a sense of how they will interact with your child, and whether or not you can open up to them”.
+For this very reason, we recommend you find a counsellor who is a registered/certified professional.
+Check their website, verify their areas of practice.
+Find out what their experience is, and how much they charge.
+Call a few counsellors and speak with them on the phone.
+This way you can get a sense of how they will interact with you and your child.
+Trust is an important quality in any therapeutic relationship.

-Jayne holds a Masters Degree in Psychology.
-She is currently Mr. Butterfield’s Legal Assistant and the Mediation Coordinator at Butterfield Law.
+Jayne holds a Masters Degree in Psychology from the University of Victoria.
+She is currently Mr. Butterfield’s Paralegal and the Mediation Coordinator at Butterfield Law.